 - polycystic kidney disease (an inherited disorder that causes cysts to form in the kidneys)

-- the genetic condition Von Hippel-Lindau disease (characterized by cysts and tumors in various body organs)
+- the genetic condition Von Hippel-Lindau disease (characterized by cysts and tumors in various organs)

 When RCC is in its early stages, patients may be symptom-free.
-As the disease progresses, symptoms that may appear include:
+As the disease progresses, symptoms may include:

 - a lump in the abdomen